EnglishEN

 • Hardware reliability: Although I used enterprise hardware, there was always a chance of defects.
 With an external server, this responsibility is no longer mine.

-a0A website can be hosted in two ways:
+A website can be hosted in two ways:

 • VPS (Virtual Private Server): The customer gets an allocated part of the server with reserved resources (CPU, RAM, storage).
-This provides full control and prevents delays caused by other users.
+This provides full control and prevents slowdowns caused by other users.
 Suitable for demanding users.

-Your Contribution:
+Your contribution:

 • Home